DivakarGC/self-notes/supplements-and-routine.md

   - **Cognitive Function**: Crucial for memory and attention.
 - **Side Effects**: Nausea, potential copper deficiency.
 - **Timing**: Take with food to reduce nausea.
-- **Additional Tips**: *High-dose zinc supplementation can cause copper deficiency, so balancing with dietary intake is important*; Include zinc-rich foods like meat, shellfish, legumes, and seeds.
+- **Additional Tips**: High-dose zinc supplementation can cause copper deficiency, so balancing with dietary intake is important; Include zinc-rich foods like meat, shellfish, legumes, and seeds.

 #### 10. Magnesium Glycinate
 - **Cellular Mechanism**: Regulates neurotransmitters and synaptic plasticity.
 Acts as a cofactor in ATP production.